qubic/qubic-hackathon/README.md

 5. Advanced developers can also add functions in files under `contract_core` and `contracts` folders, but this is not recommended for beginners
 6. To test your smart contract on a dedicated test node:

-   -  Please reach out to the Q&A channel in telegram with your team name and team number; we’ll set up a channel for your dedicated testnet node access.
+   - Contact the hackathon organizers to get access to your dedicated testnet node (the specific process may vary by hackathon)
    - Connect to the test node via SSH (Visual Studio Code's SSH extension is recommended so you can see and modify files directly)
    -
    - Run the deployment script: